metalabharvard/metalabharvard.github.io/_projects/curatorial-aigents.md

 ---
-**Curatorial A(i)gents<br />
-A metaLAB series of interactive projects exploring machine learning in, around, and about the Harvard Art Museums**

 *Curatorial A(i)gents* presents a series of machine-learning-based experiments with museum collections and data developed by members and affiliates of metaLAB (at) Harvard.